Asymptotic Theory of the Best-Choice Rerandomization using the Mahalanobis Distance

-The classical solution to avoiding chance imbalance of pretreatment covariates is blocking \citep{Fisher:1935, BHH2005}, which, however, works mainly when we only have a few discrete covariates.
+The classical solution to avoiding chance imbalance of pretreatment covariates is blocking {\rev or stratification} \citep{fisher1926, BHH2005}.
 Through a survey of leading researchers carrying out randomized experiments in developing countries, \citet{Bruhn:2009} discovered several rerandomization methods that are used in practice to improve covariate balance but are not well discussed in print.
 Rerandomization turns out to provide a general solution to the covariate balance issue, which can easily accommodate many covariates of various types.
-Although its idea has existed for a long time in the literature tracing back to Fisher \cite[][Page 88]{savage:1962}, Gosset \cite{student:1938}, Cox \cite{cox:1982} and etc., the rerandomization design is formally proposed until recently by \citet{morgan2012rerandomization}, who also adopted and advocated the Fisher randomization test to analyze such a design.
+Although its idea has existed for a long time in the literature tracing back to Fisher \cite[][Page 88]{savage:1962}, \citet{student:1938}, \citet{cox:1982} and etc., the rerandomization design is formally proposed recently by \citet{morgan2012rerandomization}, who also adopted and advocated the Fisher randomization test to analyze such a design.
 As discussed in \citet{Bruhn:2009}, there are at least two types of rerandomization: the first specifies a certain covariate balance criterion and keeps drawing treatment assignments until getting an acceptable one, and the second draws, say, $1000$, randomizations and chooses the one with the best covariance balance based on a certain covariate imbalance measure.
 Both of them are intuitive designs and have been commonly used in practice, but their analysis is not straightforward compared to the classical and well-studied CRE.
 Recently \citet{LDR18} studied the large-sample theory for the first type of rerandomization, revealing a general non-Gaussian asymptotic distribution for the usual difference-in-means estimator; see, e.g., \citet{LD20reg, LDR20factorial,YQL2021, ZD2021rerand, WWL2021, lu2022design, CF22pivot, branson2022power, wang2022rerandomization} for related extensions.